vighnesh32/Machine-Learning-Project/README.md

 1. Start by opening and running each section individually of the file 'diabholdout.m' then run 'hyperparameter.m' section by section for optimization.

-2. After this for kfold method please run file "kfold.m" then run 'hyperparameter.m' for optimization.
+2. After this for kfold method run file "kfold.m" then run 'hyperparameter.m' for optimization.